-It is important that following the incident the young people involved continue to feel supported and receive help even if they have stated that they are managing the incident.
+It is important that following the incident the child involved continue to feel supported and receive help even if they have stated that they are managing the incident.
 Sometimes the feelings of remorse, regret or unhappiness may occur at a much later stage than the incident.
-It is important to ensure that the young people do not engage in any further harmful behaviour either towards someone else or to themselves as a way of coping (e.g. self-harm).
-For this reason, regular reviews with the young people following the incident(s) are imperative.
+It is important to ensure that the child does not engage in any further harmful behaviour either towards someone else or to themselves as a way of coping (e.g. self-harm).
+For this reason, regular reviews with the child following the incident(s) are imperative.